 Late work.
 I don't accept it.
 Part of being a writer is, though the Earth itself may be aflame, you meet your deadlines.
 All of them.
 I understand your life is complicated, with many responsibilities pulling you in multiple directions.
-If you are unable to attend on a day that an assignment is due, it is up to you to make sure that you get me your work before the beginning of class.
+If you are unable to attend on a day that an assignment is due, you must still turn in your assignment in to me on time.
+No exceptions.